Complete intersection hyperk\"{a}hler fourfolds with respect to equivariant vector bundles over rational homogeneous varieties of Picard number one: Hyperk a hler manifolds and equivariant vector bundles

 \begin{proof} Suppose that $M$ admits a hyperk\"{a}hler metric.
 Then $M$ is an irreducible holomorphic symplectic manifold by Proposition~\ref{Beauville's theorem}, hence $h^0(M, \Omega_M^2) = \dim H^0(M, \Omega_M^2) = 1$.
 Since the Dolbeault isomorphism theorem says that $h^{2,0}(M) = h^0(M, \Omega_M^2)$ and $h^{0,2}(M) = h^2(M, \mathcal O_M)$, we have $h^2(M, \mathcal O_M)=1$ from the conjugation $h^{2,0}(M) = h^{0,2}(M)$.

-Conversely, if $h^2(M, \mathcal O_M)=1$, then $M$ is simply-connected by \cite[Proposition 3.16]{Ben} using the Beauville--Bogomolov decomposition theorem for compact K\"{a}hler manifolds with trivial canonical bundle.
-From $h^0(M, \Omega_M^2)=h^2(M, \mathcal O_M)=1$, the manifold $M$ is irreducible holomorphic symplectic.
-Thus the result follows from Proposition~\ref{Beauville's theorem}. \end{proof}
+Conversely, if $M$ is connected and $h^2(M, \mathcal O_M)=1$, then the Euler--Poincar\'e characteristic $\chi(\mathcal O_M)$ is equal to 3 so that $M$ is simply-connected by \cite[Proposition 3.16]{Ben} using the Beauville--Bogomolov decomposition theorem \cite[Th\'eor\`eme~1]{Beauville83} for compact K\"{a}hler manifolds with trivial canonical bundle.
+As $M$ is a compact simply-connected K\"{a}hler fourfold with trivial canonical bundle, the Bogomolov decomposition theorem in \cite{Bogomolov} implies that $M$ is either a product of two K3 surfaces, or a Calabi--Yau fourfold with $h^0(M, \Omega_M^2)=0$, or an irreducible holomorphic symplectic fourfold.
+From the assumption $h^0(M, \Omega_M^2)=h^2(M, \mathcal O_M)=1$, the manifold $M$ is irreducible holomorphic symplectic and $H^0(M, \Omega^2_M)$ is generated by a holomorphic symplectic $2$-form.
+Thus, the result follows from Proposition~\ref{Beauville's theorem}. \end{proof}

 \begin{proposition} Let $Z$ be a fourfold with trivial canonical bundle which is a general complete intersection with respect to a direct sum of line bundles over a smooth Fano variety $X$.
 Then $Z$ is not hyperk\"{a}hler but Calabi--Yau. \end{proposition}